prasasatbumi/TUGAS1-PuhSepuh/README.md

 ```
 docker run --name some-mongo -d mongo:latest
 ```
-where some-mongo is the name you want to assign to your container.
+where `some-mongo` is the name you want to assign to your container.

-- To get a bash shell inside your `mongo` container, run the following command:
+- To get a bash shell inside your `mongodb` container, run the following command:
 ```
 docker exec -it some-mongo bash
 ```
-- To connect to a MongoDB deployment running on localhost with default port 27017, run the following command:
+- To connect to a mongodb deployment running on localhost with default port 27017, run the following command:
 ```
 mongosh
 ```